Can Metformin Cause Hair Loss? We Asked a Doctor

 One medication that has been under the spotlight for potentially causing excessive hair fall is metformin.
 Metformin is commonly known as a diabetes drug.
 Some women have also been prescribed metformin if they're living with polycystic ovary syndrome, and in recent years some patients have raised concerns about the number of strands they've lost when taking the drug.
 But the reports are mixed, and diabetes in and of itself has been known to trigger hair loss.
 So if you've recently been prescribed metformin, you might be concerned about losing hair.

-To help you unravel the connection between thinning hair and metformin, we've spoken to the experts and dived into the scientific evidence, as well as information on the products you should use to combat hair loss.
+To help you unravel the connection between thinning hair and metformin, we've spoken to the experts and dived into the scientific evidence, as well as information on the products you can use to support fuller looking hair.